determined-ai/determined/docs/integrations/prometheus/_index.rst

    :align: center
    :alt: Grafana Alert Configuration

-Since Prometheus may be unable to scrape Determined in certain cases it is recommended to set ``Alert state if no data or all values are null`` to ``Alerting``.
+Since Prometheus may be unable to scrape Determined under certain circumstances, it is recommended to set ``Alert state if no data or all values are null`` to ``Alerting``.

-Further information can be found about using Grafana alerts on the `Grafana docs
+For more information on using Grafana alerts, visit the `Grafana documentation
 <https://grafana.com/docs/grafana/latest/alerting/>`__.